 On 16 May, an opening ceremony was held in HiLASE to start the implementation of the “HiLASE Centre of Excellence”, with the participation of the European Commission representatives and British partners from Science and Technology Facilities Council (STFC).

-Mid December 2016 - DiPOLE 100, diode-pumped, solid state laser, aka “Bivoj” reached full operational parameters.
-For more than an hour and without any external input, the system was generating stable laser pulses with output energy of 100 J and the repetition frequency of 10 Hz.
+Mid-December 2016 - DiPOLE 100, diode-pumped, solid state laser, aka “Bivoj” reached full operational parameters.
+For more than an hour and without any external input, the system was generating stable laser pulses with an output energy of 100 J and a repetition frequency of 10 Hz.

 The Institute of Physics celebrated the 60th anniversary of its founding.

 The Division of High-Power Systems was created under which another modern laser centre HiLASE was established in Dolní Břežany.

 The funding by the European Union's Structural Funds enabled a pan-European research project entitled Extreme Light Infrastructure (ELI).
 The ELI project includes the ELI Beamlines centre in Dolní Břežany, designed to operate the most intensive laser system in the world.